SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/index.md

 ## Customize your dashboard

-You can pick from many pre-defined tiles to visualize and evaluate your work.
-You'll get a snapshot of activity levels, customer segments, product statistics, project details, and sales.
+You can pick from many pre-defined tiles to visualize and evaluate your work, with a snapshot of activity levels, customer segments, product statistics, project details, and sales.
 By customizing your dashboard tiles, you get to show the graphs and overviews that are most valuable for you personally.

 ![Customize your dashboard to make it more valuable for you -screenshot][img4]